Blog > Product > GoLinks: What Internal Short Links Can Do for Your Team

 We won’t get into the full history of go links, but long story short, they were first developed and released by an IT engineer at NCSU in 2010.
 Simultaneously, Benjamin Staffin at Google developed something similar, so that Googlers could find whatever they were looking for fast.

-They used very intuitive and simple words following go/ to reach any resource with just a few keystrokes.
+They used intuitive and simple words following go/ to reach any resource with just a few keystrokes.

 Who can use my go links?

 Anyone in your organization can use the go links that anyone on your team creates.
-Users have to authenticate to use GoLinks through SSO or email sign in.
+Users have to authenticate to use GoLinks through SSO or email sign-in.

 GoLinks SSO